Felice63/React-Notes-1/README.md

 - Components are reusable functions that build the React app within the HTML file.
 Components are exported so they can be used and reused.

-- From [W3Shcools](https://www.w3schools.com/react/react_components.asp#:~:text=Components%20are%20independent%20and%20reusable,will%20concentrate%20on%20Function%20components.), components are defined as:
+- From [W3Shcools](https://www.w3schools.com/react/react_components.asp#:~:text=Components%20are%20independent%20and%20reusable,will%20concentrate%20on%20Function%20components.), components are defined as follows:
 > Components are independent and reusable bits of code.
 They serve the same purpose as JavaScript functions, but work in isolation and return HTML.

 > Components come in two types, Class components and Function components.